WhatsApp Business API: App vs API — A Costly Mistake

 How the Official API Works

-1. Register with a BSP (like 360dialog, Twilio, or MessageBird)
+1. Sign up with a BSP (like 360dialog, Twilio, or MessageBird)

-2. Verify your business through Meta Business Manager
+2. Prove your business is real through Meta Business Manager

 Pricing Breakdown